simplywoolfie/Python-Data/README.md

 # Python-Data
-Data projects using Python and Jupyter Notebooks
+Data projects using Python and Jupyter Notebooks that consists of coursework for Robert Gordon Univsersity and personal endeavors.